Serving all of Colorado

 My partner has so much shame and guilt about what they did.
 I don’t know if they will be able to handle talking about it.

-If your partner has had an affair and they cannot acknowledge that they made a mistake; do not feel remorse; or do not want to talk about it with you, it is best that you do not seek couples therapy.
-Instead, I can best help the deceived partner through individual therapy.
-If you are the deceived partner, therapy can provide you with an opportunity to understand your feelings and learn to advocate for yourself.
-If your partner is not willing to work on the relationship, then I can help you consider whether it is in your best interest to continue with the relationship.
+If your partner has had an affair and they cannot acknowledge that they made a mistake; and they do not feel remorse; or they do not want to talk about it with you, it is best that you do not seek couples therapy.
+Instead, the deceived partner should seek individual therapy.
+If you are the deceived partner, individual therapy can provide you with an opportunity to understand your feelings and learn to advocate for yourself.
+If your partner is not willing to work on the relationship, individual therapy can help you consider whether it is in your best interest to continue with the relationship.

 Will marriage counseling save our relationship?

 However, it’s understandable that you may worry about whether or not you can ever repair the injury to your relationship that the affair created.
 It’s important to know that infidelity counseling can be an extremely powerful tool for resolving the pain and moving forward with a new level of trust and intimacy as a couple.
 Even if you decide that you do not wish to continue your relationship, counseling can serve as a needed support to help you part ways amicably, develop deeper self-awareness and learn valuable relationship lessons that will serve you well in the future.